lintool/guide/writing-pet-peeves.md

 ## Polish

-+ **Fixed-point reading.** This is a technique that I've found to be time consuming but effective in catching typos and final polishing (e.g., for camera-ready submission).
++ **Fixed-point reading.** This is a technique that I've found to be time consuming but effective in catching typos and final polishing (e.g., for camera-ready submissions).
 I named this technique after the [fixed-point combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator).
 Here's what I do:
 I print out the paper (yes, on dead trees) and read over with a pen in hand.
 To make sure I actually read each word (and not miss typos), I _point_ to each word with my pen.